Classic 4 day Inca Trail

 • Hiking time: 6 to 7 hours.

-• Today’s hiking level: Challenging.
+• Difficulty level: Challenging.

 Day 3: Descending into the Rainforest | Pacaymayo to Wiñaywayna

-• Today’s lowest point elevation 2700 meters / 8910 feet at campsite.
+• Today’s lowest point: 2,700 meters / 8,910 feet – Campsite.

 • Distance covered: 16 km / 10 miles.

-• Hiking time: 9 to 10 hours (including lunch break).
+• Hiking time: 9 to 10 hours (including a lunch break).

-• Today’s hiking level: Moderate to Challenging.
+• Difficulty level: Moderate to Challenging.

 Day 4: Experiencing Machu Picchu | Wiñaywayna to Machu Picchu